 Related article: Know how much you spend

 Saving can be tricky to do.
 Saving at the expense of having fun is especially hard to do.
-When it comes to determining your own personal saving amount, it’s important choose a number that leaves room in your budget for some fun as well as unexpected expenses.
+When it comes to determining your own personal saving amount, it’s important to choose a number that leaves room in your budget for some fun as well as unexpected expenses.
 Saving at your maximum savings rate can feel very restrictive and that is likely to backfire sooner rather than later.
 Choosing a savings goal that is realistic and attainable increases the likelihood that you’ll achieve it and, at the end of the day, your ultimate goal is to ensure that you set your savings rate at a level that’s sustainable over time so it’s important to get the number right.

 When it comes to setting a savings rate, your goal should be to find a number that hurts a little but not too much; if you choose a number that doesn’t hurt, you’ve set your bar too low.
 Ask yourself, “If my paycheque was $25 less would I notice?”
 “If it was $50 less would I notice?”
 “If it was $75, $100, $150, $200 less would I notice?”
-At some point you’re going to come up with a number that makes your stomach clench a little.
+At some point, you’re going to come up with a number that makes your stomach clench a little.
 That’s your pain point.

 Related article: The power of the pain point

 If the idea of your paycheque being $150 less makes you nervous, set your savings rate at $125.
 If $50 makes you uncomfortable, set it at $35.
-The idea is to pick a number that you’ll notice for the first couple of paycheques but that you can adapt to over time.
+The idea is to pick a number that you’ll notice for the first couple of paycheques but that you can adapt to overtime.
 If the number you choose is too high, you’ll lower it but if you choose a number that’s too low, chances are you won’t go out of your way to increase it.

 Once you have your number you can decide whether setting up automatic deductions from your bank account or taking advantage of payroll deductions is the best way for you to save.
 As I said earlier, everyone’s situation is different and so everyone’s number will be different but the thing that matters more than the number is making that commitment to save.
 You may think that boosting your current savings rate by a few dollars won’t make much of a difference but I’ll show you in next week’s post how a few dollars can become hundreds or thousands of dollars over time.
 Too often we get so caught up in trying to figure out how much we should save and where we should save that we lose sight of the fact that what is really important is to take action and actually start saving.
-First build the habit, then refine the process.
+First, build the habit, then refine the process.
 There will never be a better time to start than right now.